How to Pitch Editors Your Story Ideas

 Pitch With a Formula in Mind

-A well-written pitch should be clear and concise.
+A well-written pitch should be clear, concise, and grammatically correct.
 Here's what you want to include:

 First, introduce the story idea and define the angle.
 Explain what you want to write about and explain your point of view and argument.

-Explain why your idea is timely, important, different and/or of interest to the particular audience and readers of the publication you are approaching.
+Explain why your idea is timely, important, different, or otherwise of interest to the particular audience and readers of the publication you are approaching.
 Be clear about why you're the person to write the piece.
 Expertise in a given area or an interest in a topic are fine reasons.
 A personal relationship that may signal a conflict of interest is not.

 Give a realistic estimate of the deadline for your piece.
-Include your contact information, both phone number and email address.
-Some writers attach writing samples to demonstrate experience, although many editors won't click on attachments from people they don't know.
+Include your contact information—both phone number and email address.
+Some writers attach writing samples to demonstrate experience, but many editors won't click on attachments from people they don't know.
 It's better to include a link to your personal blog or website that will have examples of your work.